 - Cable Size

-The weight of copper cable utilised has a direct relationship with the speed of Internet transmission.
+The weight of copper cable utilized has a direct relationship with the speed of Internet transmission.
 More cable is required to attain better speeds, which necessitates more space in a company’s telecommunications room.

 Fiber’s speed is unrelated to its size, and it is significantly lighter than copper.
 This makes it easier to use and less demanding on small spaces’ limited space.

-In the short term, fibre Internet is more expensive than copper, but as this option becomes more prevalent, costs are rapidly reducing.
-In the end, the total cost of ownership (TCO) of fibre is lower during its lifespan.
-It’s more durable, less expensive to maintain, and takes less resources.
+In the short term, fiber Internet is more expensive than copper, but as this option becomes more prevalent, costs are rapidly reducing.
+In the end, the total cost of ownership (TCO) of fiber is lower during its lifespan.
+It’s more durable, less expensive to maintain, and takes fewer resources.

-Because of the benefits of fibre optic Internet, it is a more cost-effective investment for businesses of all sizes.
+Because of the benefits of fiber Internet leased lines, it is a more cost-effective investment for businesses of all sizes.